ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Fixes
 {: #v180fp2-fixes}

-- Resolves issue when the connection closed by the cloud side
+- Resolve issue when the connection closed by the cloud side
-- Resolves issue related to the host header
+- Resolve issue related to the host header

 ## v1.8.0 Fixpack 1
 {: #v180fp1}